Indian education startup Byju’s is fundraising at a $10B valuation – TechCrunch

 Byju’s, an education learning startup in India that has seen a surge in its popularity in recent weeks amid the coronavirus outbreak, is in talks to raise as much as $400 million at a $10 billion valuation, said three people familiar with the matter.

-The additional capital would be part of the Bangalore-based startup’s ongoing financing round that has already seen Tiger Global and General Atlantic invest between $350 million to $400 million into the firm.
+The additional capital would be part of the Bangalore-based startup’s ongoing financing round that has already seen Tiger Global and General Atlantic invest between $300 million to $350 million into the nine-year-old startup.

-That investment by the two firms though was at an $8 billion valuation, said people familiar with the matter.
+That investment by the two firms, though, was at an $8 billion valuation, said people familiar with the matter.
 Byju’s was valued at $5.75 billion in July last year, when it raised $150 million from Qatar Investment Authority and Owl Ventures.

-If the deal goes at this proposed term, Byju’s would become the second most valuable startup in India, joining budget lodging startup Oyo, which is also valued at $10 billion, and financial services firm Paytm that raised $1 billion at $16 billion valuation late last year.
+If the deal goes through at this new term, Byju’s would become the second most valuable startup in India, joining budget lodging startup Oyo, which is also valued at $10 billion, and follow financial services firm Paytm that raised $1 billion at $16 billion valuation late last year.

 The talks haven’t finalized yet and terms could change, said one of the aforementioned people.
 This person, along with the other two, requested anonymity as the matter is private.

 A spokesperson of Byju’s and Prosus Ventures, the largest investor in the startup, declined to comment.
-A spokesperson of Tiger Global did not respond to a request for comment.
+A spokesperson for Tiger Global did not respond to a request for comment.

 Byju’s has seen a sharp surge in both its free users and paying customers in recent weeks as it looks to court students who are stuck at home because of the nationwide lockdown New Delhi ordered in late March.